Importance sampling for option pricing with feedforward neural networks: Importance sampling with feedforward neural networks

 \begin{remark} If $\mathbb{E}_{\PP}[F(X)]$ is to denote an option price, then we would require $\PP$ to be a risk-neutral measure.
 However, the results in this section do not require $\PP$ to be risk-neutral.
 Actually, we do not need to assume $\mathbb{E}_{\PP}[F(X)]$ to be an option price, as long as $X$ follows the SDE \eqref{eq:priceSDE} and $F(X) \in \mathcal{L}^{0}(\Fcal_{u})$. \end{remark}

 \begin{example}[Stochastic volatility models] The SDE \eqref{eq:priceSDE} can model the evolution of asset prices within stochastic volatility models.
-Thus, our method complements \cite{MR2565852}, where the author employs methods from the theory of large deviations in order to derive asymptotically optimal drift adjustments (see Subsection \ref{subsec:UATGR}, where we discuss asymptotic optimality in the context of \cite{MR2362149}) for pricing stochastic volatility models, very much in the spirit of \cite{MR2362149}.
-In Section \ref{sec:simulation}, we will discuss in particular three stochastic volatility models in a multivariate setting: the Heston model, the $3/2$ model, and the Stein \& Stein model. \end{example}
+Thus, our method complements \cite{MR2565852}, where the author employs methods from the theory of large deviations in order to derive asymptotically optimal drift adjustments (see Subsection~\ref{subsec:UATGR}, where we discuss asymptotic optimality in the context of \cite{MR2362149}) for pricing stochastic volatility models, very much in the spirit of \cite{MR2362149}. \end{example}

 Let $(X_{i})_{i \in \na}$ denote a sequence of independent copies of solutions to \eqref{eq:priceSDE}.
 By the strong law of large numbers, the sample means $Z_{k} = \sum_{i=1}^{k} F(X_{i}) / k$ converge $\PP$-almost surely to $m = \mathbb{E}_{\PP}[F(X)]$.
 Moreover, if $F(X_{1})$ has a finite variance $\sigma^{2} > 0$ then, according to the central limit theorem, as $k \to \infty$, the law of $\sqrt{k}(Z_{k} - m)$ converges weakly to $\N(0, \sigma^{2})$.
 We therefore see that $Z_{k} - m$ is approximately normally distributed with mean zero and standard deviation $\sigma / \sqrt{k}$.
 In practice, the standard error $\sigma / \sqrt{k}$ can be quite large even for large values of $k$, which calls for the application of variance reduction methods.